mitradranirban/colr-pak/INSTALLATION.md

 xattr -dr com.apple.quarantine "/Applications/Colr Pak.app"
 ```

-   Note: The --no-quarantine flag is needed because colr-pak is currently unsigned.
+   Note: The xattr flag is needed because colr-pak is currently unsigned.
 Without it, macOS will block the app from launching with a "developer cannot be verified" error

 ### Step 4: If the App Still Won't Open
 On Apple Silicon Macs (M1/M2/M3), the quarantine attribute sometimes persists even after installation.
 If you see a "colr-pak is damaged and can't be opened" message, remove it manually by writing this command in terminal: